Antarctic petrel: Taxonomy and systematics

 unfortunately never fell into the ship.

-Based on these reports in 1783 the French French polymath Georges-Louis Leclerc, Comte de Buffon included the petrel as "Le pétrel antarctique ou Damier brun" in his Histoire Naturelle des Oiseaux.
+Based on these reports in 1783 the French polymath Georges-Louis Leclerc, Comte de Buffon included the petrel as "Le pétrel antarctique ou Damier brun" in his Histoire Naturelle des Oiseaux.
 The species was also included by John Latham in his A General Synopsis of Birds.
 When the German naturalist Johann Friedrich Gmelin updated Carl Linnaeus's Systema Naturae in 1789 he included a brief description of the Antarctic petrel, coined the binomial name Procellaria antarctica and cited the earlier authors.
 The Antarctic petrel is now the only species placed in the genus Thalassoica that was introduced in 1853 by the German naturalist Ludwig Reichenbach.
 The genus name combines the Ancient Greek thalassa meaning "sea" with oikos meaning "house".
 The species is monotypic: no subspecies are recognised.
 The word petrel is derived from St. Peter and the story of his walking on water.
 This is in reference to the petrel's habit of appearing to run on the water to take off.

 The Antarctic petrel is placed in the family Procellariidae of the order Procellariiformes.
-This petrel along with the snow petrel, the Cape petrel, both giant petrels, and the two species in the Fulmarus family, are considered to be a different subclade from the other Procellariidae members.
+This petrel along with the snow petrel, the Cape petrel, the giant petrels, and the fulmars, are considered to be a different subclade from the other Procellariidae members.
 They share certain identifying features.
 First, they have nasal passages that attach to the upper bill called naricorns.
 Although the nostrils on the petrels are on the top of the upper bill.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
 On petrels, one of these plates forms the hooked portion of the upper bill.
 They produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
 This can be sprayed out of their mouths as a defence against predators and as an energy rich food source for chicks and for the adults during their long flights.
 Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
 It excretes a high saline solution from their nose.